Barry Blitt: Controversy

 Blitt's 2008 New Yorker cover depicting Michelle and Barack Obama standing in the Oval Office was labeled "tasteless and offensive" by Obama campaign spokesman Bill Burton.
 A campaign spokesman for Senator John McCain also condemned the art.
-In the cover art, Obama is shown wearing traditional Muslim clothes, including sandals, robe and turban.
-His wife, Michelle is shown dressed in camouflage, combat boots and has an assault rifle over her shoulder.
+In the cover art, Obama is shown wearing traditional Muslim clothes, including sandals, robe, and turban.
+His wife Michelle is shown dressed in camouflage, combat boots and has an assault rifle over her shoulder.
 Behind them, an American flag is burning in the fireplace.
 Titled The Politics of Fear, the cover satirized the rumors about Obama and his wife as he ran for the presidency.

-The controversial art was covered by numerous media outlets including the Los Angeles Times, PBS and others.
+The controversial art was covered by numerous media outlets, including the Los Angeles Times, PBS, the Houston Chronicle, and others.
 In defense of the art, Eric Bates of Rolling Stone was quoted as saying, "I don't think it (The New Yorker) crossed the line.
 I would question whether there's much of a line to be crossed.
 I think their intent was clear, but I think it's clear from the response that a lot of people didn't get the joke."
 The New York Times called it the most memorable image of the 2008 presidential campaign, and Françoise Mouly, the Art Editor of the New Yorker, said she was "extremely proud" of the piece.
 Regarding the controversy, Blitt was quoted as saying "Anytime I produce a cover, I always regret it afterward".

 The cover art was parodied later the same year by Entertainment Weekly, with a photograph by Jake Chessum featuring Jon Stewart and Stephen Colbert.

 In spite of the controversy and condemnation by the Obama campaign, after taking office President Barack Obama chose one of Blitt's New Yorker covers to hang in the White House.
 The cover depicts the President picking the family dog at the same time as he is vetting candidates for his national security cabinet.
 Additionally, President Obama requested and received a signed New Yorker cover by the artist, which depicts the President walking on water.